 Earlier on, Deus worked as a Senior Lecturer in health economics at the University of Cape Town's Health Economics Unit in the School of Public Health and Family Medicine where he also ran the premier Oliver Tambo Health Leadership & Management Fellowship Program co-implemented by the South Africa Government's Department of Health.
 He has undertaken research in public-private mix issues in health, private health insurance, health financing under decentralized systems, pharmaceutical regulation and hospital governance and efficiency.
 Current research interests include diffusion of health innovations with a particular focus on implementation of Patient-Centered Medial Home (PCMH) in the USA and its implications in resource-limited settings.
 His other experience includes management and consulting work in the pharmaceutical industry in Uganda, Kenya, Nigeria, Malawi, China and India.
 Other public health work has included management of a social marketing program in Uganda that was responsible for introduction of Insecticide Treated Nets (ITNs) in the country for prevention of malaria and was Secretary General & President of the Uganda Pharmaceutical Society and Chair of the Pharmacy Council - organizations that regulated pharmacy practice in the country.
 More recently he was a consultant at Results for Development (R4D), a Washington DC based policy, consulting and research non-profit that focuses on international development issues.
 His consulting focus was on health market innovations research plus analytics under the Center for Health Market Innovations and AIDS financing work that included supporting the Global Fund for Fighting TB, AIDS and Malaria (GFATM) to develop more effective counterpart financing strategies.

-Deus holds a Master of Public Health degree in Health Economics with distinction from University of Cape Town, South Africa, a Master of Business Administration in Corporate Strategy and Bachelor of Pharmacy degree with honors, both from Makerere University, Uganda and a post-graduate Diploma with distinction in Industrial Project Cycle Management from Maastricht School of Management, Maastricht Netherlands.
+Deus holds a Doctor of Public Health in Health Leadership, Policy and Management from the Gillings Global School of Public Health at University of North Carolina at Chapel Hill, where he was a distinction recipient of the Arthur B. Holzworth Endowed Scholarship in Health Leadership.
+In addition he holds a Master of Public Health degree in Health Economics with distinction from University of Cape Town, South Africa, a Master of Business Administration in Corporate Strategy and Bachelor of Pharmacy degree with honors, both from Makerere University, Uganda and a post-graduate Diploma with distinction in Industrial Project Cycle Management from Maastricht School of Management, Maastricht Netherlands.